Deterministic evidence packs and safer perplexity runs

 - Perplexity sanitizes out-of-range token IDs, while B200 defaults reduce queue and cache friction.

 0.3.5 is a trust-the-machinery release.
-Proof packs now have their own bash test suite with deterministic command mocks and optional coverage checks, which is exactly the kind of unglamorous work that prevents subtle breakage later.
+Evidence packs now have their own bash test suite with deterministic command mocks and optional coverage checks, which is exactly the kind of unglamorous work that prevents subtle breakage later.
 Runtime helpers and pack build/verify helpers also make it easier to capture the right artifacts during long runs without improvising ad hoc scripts.

 On evaluation stability: window stratification for WikiText-2 moves to a deterministic offline scorer.
 That keeps window selection consistent across model families and avoids implicit downloads—two things that matter a lot when you’re trying to make runs comparable.